hh-hassan/assignment_meraken/README.md

 - Display the number of items in the cart
 - Animations
 - Custom Styles
-- Avoid reliance on comprehensive third-party UI libraries and used Tailwind for styling.
+- Avoid reliance on comprehensive third-party UI libraries and used Tailwind for styling
-- Use of API Instead of Static JSON:
+- Use of API Instead of Static JSON

 ## Additional features